codeforsanjose/BLiC-Java/README.md

 The program uses multithreading, retries if it is unable to connect to a webpage or gets a 429 HTTP response code ("too many requests"), and gives a report at the end showing each link tried, along with the result.

-To build an executable .jar file, run clone the project, then run this command:
+To build an executable .jar file, first clone the project, then run this command:

     ./gradlew fatJar